V3nts0/V3nts0/README.md

 ### I'm a Front-end Developer from Bulgaria!
-### I'm a realist, a positive person, a happy uncle and enthusiastic about learning new tehnologies and improve your skills.
+### I'm a realist, a positive person, a happy uncle and enthusiastic about learning new tehnologies and improve my skills.

 <br />